Minnesota Eviction Notice Templates (4)

 Step 6 – Eviction Hearing

-The landlord and tenant must appear in court on the hearing date to present their cases to the judge.
-If either party fails to attend, a ruling may be made in favor of the party in attendance.
-Some county courts may schedule a separate trial to allow the parties to present their witnesses.
-However, most eviction cases will be resolved during the initial hearing.
+Both parties must appear in court on the hearing date to present their cases to the judge.
+If either fails to attend, the ruling will likely be made in the favor of the person in attendance.

 Step 7 – Writ of Recovery of Premises and Order to Vacate